DHTMLX/gantt-docs/data/desktop/configuring_time_scale.md

 <img src="desktop/gantt_dates.png"/>

+The configuration of scales is specified via the api/gantt_scales_config.md property.
 You can configure the following aspects of the time scale (X-Axis):

 1. [Unit](#timeunits)
 2. [Range](#range)